-  Acidising has many of the same negative impacts as fracking: traffic, road tankers, air pollution, flares, potential water pollution via spills, leaking wells and faults, processing plants, large volumes of toxic liquid waste, stress on communities.
+Acidising has many of the same negative impacts as fracking: heavy road traffic; air pollution; risk of water pollution via spills, leaking wells and faults; large volumes of toxic liquid waste; stress on communities; and greenhouse gas emissions.

 It threatens industrialisation of the countryside.
-One company, UK Oil & Gas (UKOG), has promised ‘back-to-back drilling of production wells’ across the Weald.
+One company, UK Oil & Gas Plc (UKOG), has threatened back-to-back drilling of production wells across the Weald.

 The vast majority of scientists are now agreed that the burning of fossil fuels is causing potentially catastrophic climate change.
 The UK government and others have agreed legally-binding carbon reduction targets.
-The extraction of oil will make it much harder to meet these.
-Rather than using unconventional methods to get at these hard-to-extract fossil fuels, we need to switch investment to energy efficiency and renewable technologies.
+The continued extraction of oil will make it impossible to meet these.
+Rather than using unconventional methods to get at hard-to-extract fossil fuels, we need to switch investment to energy efficiency and renewable technologies.

 Read more about acidisation

 - Acid Stimulation: Fracking by stealth, a report by Brockham Oil Watch (November 2019)

 - Environment Agency paper: Use of acid at oil and gas exploration and production sites (January 2018)

 - ‘Fracking Under the Radar’ leaflet published by Weald Action Group